-An t-Oranaiche, (The Gaelie Songster.)
-Such is the title of the carefully compiled, and tastefully executed volume now hefore us.
-The work contains about three hundred Gaelic songs, many of them now printed for the first time.
-There is much genuine pleasure in scanning the beautifully printed leaves of the Oranaiche, for there is not a page on which we do not find some chaste ditty or charming love-song which we hal thought lost beyond recall.
-We find ourselves now lingering over Mair Ehan Dhaitan-eas, Duthaich nan craobh, or Gaol an t-seoladair, or pausing to sing a verse or two of Tha ano run air a' ghille or Ille dhuinn chaidh thu 'm dhith.
-The songs have been most carefully selected and correctly printed, and the collection is beyond doubt the largest and best ever published.
-The Oranaiche ought to be found in the library of all who love the language, poetry, and music of the Highlands.-Oban Times.
+An t-Oranaiche, (The Gaelic Songster.)
+Such is the title of the carefully compiled, and tastefully executed volume now before us.
+The work contains about three hundred Gaelie songs, many of them now printed for the first time.
+There is much genuine pleasure in scanning the beautifully printed leaves of the Oranaiche, for there is not a page on which we do not find some chaste ditty or charming love-song which we had thought lost beyond recall.
+We find ourselves now lingering over Mair Bhan Dhaitan-eas, Duthaich nan craobh, or Gaol an t-seoladair, or pausing to sing a verse or two of Tha mo run air a' ghille or Ille duinn chaith thu 'm dhith.
+The songs have been most carefully selected and correctly printed.
+The Oranaiche ought to be found in the library of all who love the language, postry, and music of the Highlands.-Oban Times.

-The Oranaiche is a good book, and contains between 500 and 600 pages, beautifully printed on toned paper.
+The Overneticities is a good book, and contains between 500 and 600 pages, beautifully printed on tonod paper.
 There is not, so far as we have seen, one expression in the work that could give offence to the most delicate.
 The value of such a book cannot be over-estimated.
-The cost is so small, and the contents and appearance of the work so excellent, that no truehearted Gael should be without a cory. -Highlander.
+The cost is so small, and the contents and appearance of the work so excellent, that no true-hearted Gael should be without a cyp-Highlander.

-We have here before us a copy of the Oranaiche, and it gives us much pleasure to commend it very cordially to the attention of our Gaelic readers.
-That the power of song, so characteristic of the Scottish peasantry of the south, is no less so of the sturdy sons of the north is amply exemplified in the very tasteful and excellent work before us.
-The measure of the success which has crowned Mr. Sinclair's labours thus far may be judged by a simple look at the list of contents.
-Any work containing so many favourite lyrics cannot, we think, fail of being very popular among our Celtic friends.
-So far as outward appearance goes, the work is neat, correct, and well printed, thus reflecting most creditably upon Mr. Sinclair's taste and Gaelic scholarship, and being also a lasting testimony of his patriotism, courage, and enterprise.
-It is out of sight the best collection of miscellaneous songs in existence, and not only so, but even in point of intrinsic excellence it is worthy to take its place beside the best books of song in any language.
-Let Highlanders everywhere possess themselves of the work, and we have no fear that any of them will consider our praise in the slightest degree exaggerated.
-The work consists of 527 pages, exclusive of preface, contents, index, &c., and the price is so low that we are almost tempted to put cheapness down as the only fault which we could suggest in connection with the Oranaiche.-Perthshire Advertiser.
+We have here before us a copy of the Oranaciae, and it gives ns much pleasure to commend it very cordially to the attention of our Gaelie readers.
+That the power of sonc, so characteristic of the Scottish peasantry of the south, is no less so of the sturdy soms of the north is amply exemplified in the very tasteful and excellent work before us.
+The measure of the success which has crowned Mr. Sinchiar's labours thus far may be juried by a simple look at the list of contents.
+Any work containing so many favourite printer, thus reflecting most creditably upon Mr. Sinclar's taste and Gaelic scholarship, and being also a lasting testimoury of this patrotism, courage, and enterprise.
+It is out of sight the best collection of miscellaneous songs in existence, and not only so, but even in point of intrinsic excellence it is worthy to take its place beilde the best ooks of song in any language.
+Let Hiphanders everywhere possess themselves of the work, and we have exaggrated.
+The work consists of 527 pages, exclusive of preface, contents, index, dc., and the price is so low that we are almost tempted to put cheapness down as the only fault which we could suggest in connection with the Oranacide.-Perthabire Advertiser.